tupleapp/pair-programming-guide/_pages/scientific-research-into-pair-programming.md

 {% include article-top.html %}

-Regrettably, there's not much.
-But here are the papers worth reading and sharing.
+Here are the papers worth reading and sharing.

 ## [The Costs and Benefits of Pair Programming](https://collaboration.csc.ncsu.edu/laurie/Papers/XPSardinia.PDF)